Advanced Privacy and Anonymity Using VMs, VPN’s, Tor – Part 6

 Configuring pfSense and Creating VPN Client

-[a]llow DNS servers to be overridden by DHCP/PPP on WAN”.
+[a]llow DNS servers to be overridden by DHCP/PPP on WAN.
 I prefer to hard code DNS servers.
 Using DNS servers pushed by WAN can also be OK, but there are two risks.
 First, it may not work for some VPN combinations in nested VPN chains.
 Second, there is the risk that pfSense will end up using your ISP’s DNS servers (if they’ve been passed along to pfSense WAN).
 Even so, as long as you specify DNS servers in

 I recommend specifying reliable third-party DNS servers, such as those listed by WikiLeaks or JonDoNYM.
 If you’ve chosen the high-privacy option, you could specify DNS server(s) pushed by your direct-connect VPN service, or allow DNS servers to be overridden by DHCP on WAN.
 The key points are: 1) avoid using DNS servers pushed by your ISP; and 2) avoid using the same DNS servers at multiple levels of your VPN chain.

 Next.
 Set a strong password on the next screen, and let pfSense reload.
 Now you’re at the pfSense WebGUI Dashboard.
 It’s best to reboot pfSense before proceeding.
 In the pfSense VM console window, reboot by entering

 Although I have never seen outbound traffic use the WAN interface when a VPN is down, pfSense documentation does say this: “By default, when a rule has a specific gateway set and this gateway is down, a rule is created and traffic is sent to the default gateway.
 This option overrides that behavior and the rule is not created when gateway is down, so instead of flowing via the default gateway, the traffic will continue to attempt to use the gateway that is in a down state, and it will most likely not proceed.
 This is useful if you have traffic that should only ever use one specific WAN and never flow over any other WAN, regardless of how the firewall’s routing table has for the default route.”

-For “normal” network setups, it’s important to specify good DNS servers, and to minimize the need for hard coding.
+normal network setups, it’s important to specify good DNS servers, and to minimize the need for hard coding.
 In such cases, it’s best to allow system DNS servers to be overridden by DHCP/PPP on WAN, and to enable DNS forwarding.
 That allows DNS server specifications to transparently propagate through complex networks of pfSense routers.
 However, in nesting VPNs using pfSense VMs, it’s crucial to use different DNS servers at each level.
 Using the same DNS servers across levels would be a serious information leak.

 Setting Up VPN on Linux Workstation VM section of Basic Setup Using VMs, VPNs and Tor.
 Then, in the pfSense WebGUI Dashboard, go to

 + icon to create a client.
 The specifics depend on what the OpenVPN server supports, and what it expects from its clients.
 Use an OpenVPN configuration file (with extension .conf or .ovpn) from the service as a guide.
 In particular, note the server address and port, and the encryption algorithm.
 In chaining VPNs, it’s simpler to use IP addresses, rather than hostnames, although reliability may be lower (because you’ve broken failover for the VPN service).

 VPN: OpenVPN: Client setup, except as noted:

 Server host or address: 220.127.116.11 or 18.104.22.168 or 22.214.171.124 (Germany)

 Server port: 123

 Server host name resolution: enable (check)

 Enable authentication of TLS packets.

 Client Certificate: client